armytag/langs/cauldron/language1.md

     - Could depend on or change grammatical structures in sentence
 - No definite or indefinite articles
 - Aspect indicated with preceding particle
-- Tense indicated aspect particle and following time phrase
+- Tense indicated with following time phrase
 - Ditransitive encoded with prepositions
 - **Need to consider causitive phrases**
 - Negative indefinite pronouns always occur with predicate negation